-All images and photos © Cornell Lab of Ornithology unless otherwise noted.
-Graphic design by Janet Menninger.
+All images and photos submitted to Cornell Lab of Ornithology galleries, and © original photographers.
+Graphic design by Janet Menninger and Holly Faulkner.
+This document has included accessibility features for those with visual impairments.

-Please cite as: Martin, J.M., R. Bailey, T. Phillips, C. Cooper, J. Dickinson, J. Lowe, R. Rietsma, K. Gifford, and R. Bonney.
-2013.
+Please cite as: Bailey, R. L., T. Phillips, H. Faulkner-Grant, J. Lowe, J. M. Martin, and R. Bonney.
+2019.
 NestWatch Nest Monitoring Manual.
 Ithaca, NY: Cornell Lab of Ornithology.

 Some material in the NestWatch Nest Monitoring Manual has been adapted from the Ontario Nest Record Scheme Handbook and the British Trust for Ornithology Nest Record Scheme Handbook.

 The Cornell Lab of Ornithology NestWatch